psf/black/README.md

 * if top level functions were separated by a comment, don't put four empty lines after the upper function

+* fixed unstable formatting of newlines with imports

+* fixed unintentional folding of post scriptum standalone comments into last statement if it was a simple statement (#18, #28)

 * fixed missing space in numpy-style array indexing (#33)

 * fixed spurious space after star-based unary expressions (#31)